Personal tools

 https://www.smartbox-project.eu/

 The main objective of SMARTBOX is to enable biobased industries to use cheap, robust, and efficient oxidative enzymes, which can be readily engineered towards industry requirements.
 To achieve this, SMARTBOX will develop an advanced computational engineering platform specifically for oxidative enzymes, which can automatically screen for improved enzyme variants with minimal human intervention.
 Through machine learning, the computational screening algorithms will be trained with experimental screening results obtained from mutant screening on real feedstocks.
-The algorithms will consequently be adapted towards feedstock type and quality, while the time and costs associated with oxidative enzyme engineering will be reduced 10-fold compared to state-of-the-art directed evolution strategies and 5-fold compared to SOTA computational methods, lowering the threshold for the biobased industries to implement oxidative biocatalysis.
+The algorithms will consequently be adapted towards feedstock type and quality.
+At the same time, the time and costs associated with oxidative enzyme engineering will be reduced 10-fold compared to state-of-the-art directed evolution strategies and 5-fold compared to SOTA computational methods, lowering the threshold for the biobased industries to implement oxidative biocatalysis.
 As oxidative enzymes have the potential to make several (bio)chemical processes more environmentally friendly (milder reaction conditions, no side-product formation, etc.), this development is expected to have a significant economic and environmental impact in the long term.

 MET lab (ITQB) is involved in WP3- Enzyme Platform Development